brownag/soilmotif/README.md

-In this case we find that the optimized parameters result in a steeper gradient of property increase than was initially guessed with parameters `c(25, 100)`, which had the “initial” transition centered around 63 cm.
+In this case we find that the optimized parameters result in a steeper gradient of property increase than was initially guessed with parameters `c(25, 100)`, which had the "initial" transition centered around 63 cm.
-The “optimized” curve is shifted upwards by about 20 cm, with final parameters 15.4274881, 73.4434748 reflecting a smooth spline increase around 45 cm.
+The "optimized" curve is shifted upwards by about 20 cm, with final parameters 15.4274881, 73.4434748 reflecting a smooth spline increase around 45 cm.